Rough Sleeper Helpline (020 8404 1481) Outreach@spearlondon.org

 Please note that our Outreach Team are not a 24/7 emergency service.
 Shifts to verify rough sleepers happen at night time or the early hours of the morning, staff can only respond to reporting during the office hours of 9am – 5pm.

 SPEAR has been co-ordinating a rough sleeper outreach service in Richmond now for many years.
-In 2017, SPEAR was also commissioned by the Department for Communities and Local Government to co-ordinate a rough sleeper outreach team working across five boroughs – Richmond, Merton, Sutton, Kingston and Wandsworth.
+In 2017, SPEAR was also commissioned by the Ministry of Housing, Communities and Local Government to co-ordinate a rough sleeper outreach team working across four boroughs – Richmond, Sutton, Kingston and Wandsworth.

 There are many things you could offer to a rough sleeper, a few examples are listed below

 - Carry a spare pair of gloves, socks or underpants to hand out to any rough sleepers

 - Have available sugary foods such as chocolate or cereal bars as this helps keep energy levels up.

 - Be sure to refer the Rough Sleeper to SPEAR, by using the Rough Sleeper Outreach